-A yarding just shy of 1300 at the Western Victorian Livestock Exchange at Mortlake presented to a large crowd in winter conditions - both weather and stock-wise.
+A yarding just shy of 1300 head at Mortlake last week was presented to a large crowd in winter condition.

-The yarding of well-bred cattle "lacked a bit of condition" due to the stage of the season.
+Western Victoria Livestock Exchange president Glenn Judd said the yarding of well-bred cattle lacked a bit of condition due to the stage of the season.

-WVLX associated agents president Glenn Judd said grown steers sold to 352 cents a kilogram or $1688 on a per head basis.
+Mr Judd said grown steers sold to 352 cents a kilogram or $1688 a head.

-He said the top pen at 352c/kg was a little lower than the bigger lines and better condition cattle of the previous sale that made 356c/kg.
+He said the top pen was a little lower than the bigger lines and better-conditioned cattle of the previous sale that made 356c/kg.

 - Vendors smiling as strong inquiry lifts prices at Mortlake